top of page

 June 2024: Fostering Curiosity and Innovation – Talented Summer Students Join the Group!

-Summer Programme for Undergraduate Research (SPUR), the Hamilton Institute, FutureNeuro and the European Research Council (ERC).
+These opportunities are made possible by the Summer Programme for Undergraduate Research (SPUR), the Hamilton Institute, FutureNeuro and the European Research Council (ERC).

 We are grateful to have the student’s expertise join our group and we are looking forward to seeing where their research takes them!